nazimur-rahiman/sparkle-dental/site/content/about-us/_index.md

         Our instruments are disinfected and sterilized , along with appropriate barrier protection to ensure a safe environment.
          Surrounded by both indoor and outdoor greenery, the calming influence of this natural environment is conducive to positive work environment.
 main:
-  heading: 'Continuing Dental Education '
+  heading: "Continuing Dental Education "
   description: >
     We are passionate about being the best in the field.
 Attending workshops and conferences under guidance of pioneers of National and International repute,